rfc-st/humble/README.md

 # Updating (weekly): activate the virtual environment and from 'humble' folder
 $ git pull

-# Updating (Release): activate the virtual environment, download the source code
+# Updating (Release): activate the virtual environment, download the latest source code file
-# .zip file of the most recent Asset and unzip it in the 'humble' folder, overwriting files.
+# and decompress it in the 'humble' folder, overwriting files.
 https://github.com/rfc-st/humble/releases
 ```